 potential in the RSS model.
 But should it hold for the Big Bang

+model?
 To answer this question we first note that the negative gradient

 of the potential V = −GM/R yields a repulsive force per unit